josegonzalez/cakephp-gzip/README.markdown

 ## Usage

-# Include the component in your controller (AppController or otherwise)
+Include the component in your controller (AppController or otherwise):

 ```php
 <?php